guerinsylvain/computer-vision/README.md

-# Some useful computer vision resources that we will combine
+# Some useful computer vision resources
-# To detect personalities in videos
+## Long term objective is to build a tool to detect personalities in videos

 [References](#references)
 [Setup](#setup)